Skip to main content

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is identifying the consequential features?
+What are identifying the consequential features?

 Show answer